Metaferya/pandas-challenge/README.md

 })
 # Scores by School Type
 This analysis categorizes schools based on type (charter or district) and calculates performance metrics within each category.

-# Calculate averages by school type:
+## Calculate averages by school type:
 average_math_score_by_type = per_school_summary.groupby(["School Type"])["Average Math Score"].mean()
-average
-# Credits
+a# Credits

-Special thanks to:
+# Special thanks to:
 •	My instructor and xpert for providing guidance and support throughout this project.
 The expertise and feedback have been invaluable in helping me complete this analysis.